JimCarnicelli/jcTBL/README.md

 # jcTBL

-Implementation of Eric Brill's "transformation-based learning" algorithm
+Implementation of Eric Brill's "transformation-based learning" algorithm with several enhancements and lots of inline documentation

 ## Nuts 'n' bolts